vumaq/HDD-Analysis/documentation/i3d_texture_map_collector.md

 ## Overview

 The `i3d_texture_map_collector.py` script scans an **Illusion Softworks I3D** file for texture references and copies the found images into the **same folder as the script**, so they're ready for downstream tools like converters or viewers.
-It mirrors the concise, practical style used in the `i3d_to_obj.md` write-up.

 It parses material chunks to extract texture file paths, supports any image extension, and performs **case-insensitive** matching on disk while preserving original filename casing when copying.